Hi, I am new to the business analyst field. Can anyone tell me the difference between senior BA, Lead BA and Project Manager?

 But, let’s give it a shot.

-Before I forget, I want to be sure you know about my step-by-step BA career planning course (it’s free) that’s designed to help you, the mid-career professional, kick-start your business analysis career.
+Before I forget, I want to be sure you know about my absolutely free workshop – Quick Start to Success as a Business Analyst – to help you, the mid-career professional, kick-start your business analysis career.

 Onto answering the question!

 Let’s start by clarifying the difference between the roles of the project manager and the business analyst.

 In essence, project managers are responsible for delivering the solution to a problem.
 Business analysts are responsible for discovering the problem and determining the solution.
 For a deeper dive into the business analyst role, check out my article, “What is a Business Analyst?“.

 But what about a Senior Business Analyst?
 We might think of a Senior Business Analyst as someone who solves bigger problems.
 The responsibilities and expertise of someone with the title of “Senior Business Analyst” vary widely across organizations.